Living with Fibromyalgia: The Evidence-Based Guide

 Amitriptyline

 Amitriptyline, a tricyclic antidepressant, remains one of the most commonly prescribed medications for fibromyalgia in the UK.
 Used at low doses (typically 10 to 50mg at night), it targets sleep quality and pain rather than depression per se.
 When it comes to evidence, amitriptyline has a reasonable evidence base for improving sleep architecture and reducing pain in fibromyalgia, though effects tend to diminish over time and side effects, including morning sedation, dry mouth, and weight gain, are common.
-We’ve covered amitriptyline for fibromyalgia in detail, including what to expect and how to discuss it with your GP.
+We have covered amitriptyline for fibromyalgia in detail, including what to expect and how to discuss it with your GP.

 Low-Dose Naltrexone (LDN)